Scarlett253/CART253/Topics/frogfrogfrog/planning.md

 TO DO:
 * An ending.
 How should the game end?
 Because the frog explodes with flies?
 Because it starves?
 How can you tell the game is over?

-* A scoring system.
-But not just a standard number counting up on the screen.

 MY FEATURES TO DO:
 - The frog is now a square (why a square? is it always a square or it's a mod?
 Like, does it becomes a square because he eat a fly or because it hasn't catch one yet? is the fly a square too? is this the minimalist mode?)